 When cancer is diagnosed after the disease has progressed, more drastic forms of treatment such as higher dosages of radiation and chemotherapy are required.
 Such intense treatments are not only painful and debilitating, but cause added expenses for the patient who is already buried in medical bills.

-Always make sure you are clear with your doctor about the symptoms that you are feeling.
+Be clear with your doctor about the symptoms that you are feeling.
 Do not let him/her ignore your complaints without giving you a reasonable response as to why you may be feeling the way that you do.
 Also, make sure that you clearly understand what your doctor is telling you.
 Ask questions!
 If tests are shown or explained to you and you do not understand them, make the doctor stop and discuss them in further detail with you.

 First, remember that it is your burden to prove the doctor’s negligence.
 Do not delay – time is of the essence.
-All states have statute of limitations that limit the time in which you can file these types of claims.
+All states have statutes of limitations that limit the time in which you can file these types of claims.

 Frequently reported types of negligence by doctors in misdiagnosed cancer cases include:

 - Failing to identify an obvious lump during breast examination

 - Failing to order X-rays, CT scans or MRI’s

 - Failing to recognize common symptoms of the applicable form of cancer

 - Mistaking a tumor for an infection or diagnosing the tumor as benign